AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 * Each abstract state must be refined into constituents

-  - Special annotation :code:`Part_Of` needed on declarations in the private part
+  - Annotation :ada:`Part_Of` needed on declarations in the private part

-* Dependency contracts must use abstract states to refer to hidden state
+* Dependency contracts use abstract states to refer to hidden state

-* Initialization at elaboration can be specified with aspect :code:`Initializes`
+* Initialization at elaboration specified with aspect :ada:`Initializes`

   - This concerns both visible and hidden state
-  - This replaces aspects :code:`Global` and :code:`Depends` for package
+  - This replaces aspects :ada:`Global` and :ada:`Depends` for package
     elaboration